martinos/rubyc/README.md

 # Description [![Build Status](https://secure.travis-ci.org/martinos/rubyc.png?branch=master)](http://travis-ci.org/martinos/rubyc)
 Adds Ruby's power to the command line.
+## Introduction
+Sometimes I need to process filess at command line for parsing, filtering etc.  Unix offers many tool (grep, sed, awk) for doing those actions.
+However, I always have had a hard time to remember how to use them besause of their cryptic syntax.
+They also use Unix regexes which are more limited than ruby's engine ones.

+Since Ruby is my day to day tool, I tried to use it using the -n and -p option of ruby.
+But it's syntax is very cryptic too.
+Using gets, $_ etc.

+For this reason I have created Rubyc, which stands for Ruby Command line.

 Supports many enumerator methods applied to STDIN.
 The current line is represented by the "line" variable name or it's shorter alias 'l'.

 To get help: